Pharmacist

 Are you trained in emergency care or CPR?
 Have you ever had to use it on a customer in the pharmacy?

-Asked by art about 12 years ago
+Asked by art over 12 years ago

 I am currently certified in Basic Life Support (BLS) and was certified in Advanced Cardiac Life Support (ACLS) in the past.
 I've never had to use it in the pharmacy, but I've been part of a team that responds to Code Blues.